Social media platforms have become overrun with fake news, creating the need for smart AI-based filters to separate fact from fiction.

 Fake news and the dark side of social media

-Data technology company Datametrex AI (TSXV:DM) is working to develop tools for social media in order to combat the rise of fake news.
+Data technology company Datametrex AI (TSXV:DM) is working to develop tools for social media in order to combat the rise of fake news articles.
 The company’s subsidiary Nexalogy has developed technology for the social media intelligence market that uses a social discovery engine to find new audiences, identify trends and remove spam by analyzing data from more than 500 million tweets, 85 million blogs and 8.8 million Facebook pages.
-This technology has also been adapted to fight fake news.
+This technology has also been adapted to fight fake news while improving media literacy.
 Datametrex’s NexaIntelligence application uses the same principles as its other social media intelligence tools, working to identify non-organic communications spreading foreign misinformation and propaganda.
 Datametrex has put its technology to work for a range of government and private partners, including the US and Canadian governments.

 “We believe that AI and machine learning tools are critical for combating the spread of misinformation on social media.
 It is virtually impossible to manually collect, filter, analyze and identify all the data on particular subjects in social media in an efficient manner.
 Using AI and machine learning streamlines the process and allows for millions of data points to be analyzed in minutes,” said Andrew Ryu, CEO and chairman of Datametrex.
 “We live in a world where we need to be able to identify who the good and bad actors are, especially when it deals with matters of national security.
 Propaganda campaigns are so prevalent that we believe tools like ours are not a luxury but could become a necessity.”